Testament (band): Titans of Creation, touring and Para Bellum (2019–2025)

 Plans for Testament to go into the studio to record their fourteenth album in 2022 were pushed back to 2023 and later to 2024, due to their grueling tour schedules as well as members of the band continuing to write new material.
 It was announced in June 2023 that Testament had renewed their deal with Nuclear Blast for three more albums, and the label had acquired the rights to the band's first six studio albums for future reissues.
 In December of that year, Testament began tracking their new album with mastering engineer Justin Shturtz at Sterling Sound in Nashville, but progress was slow, with Di Giorgio confirming in March 2024 that pre-production on the album had begun, and Billy revealing in June that "most of the drums" were recorded.
 The band members later announced that their new album would not be released until 2025.

 Testament released remastered versions of The Legacy and The New Order on July 12, 2024.
 In support of those remasters, the band co-headlined the North American leg of the Klash of the Titans tour with Kreator in September–October 2024 (with Possessed as the supporting act), followed by a Europe that November–December, where Testament opened for Kreator and Anthrax.
 Prior to those tours, they supported Behemoth on their O Father, O Satan, O Svmmer European tour during the summer of 2024.
 To celebrate the belated 35th anniversary of Practice What You Preach, Testament embarked on "an evening with" tour in the U.S. in April–May 2025 which saw the band perform that album in its entirety.
 They also headlined a tour of Latin America that August.

 On August 19, 2025, Testament released the first single titled "Infanticide A.I." from their then-untitled fourteenth album, being streamed exclusively on SiriusXM Liquid Metal with Jose Mangin.
 Two days later, they revealed Para Bellum as the title of their new album, which was released on October 10, 2025.
-In support of the album, the band co-headlined a European tour with Obituary in the fall, with support from Destruction and Nervosa.
+Para Bellum charted in the top 50 in multiple countries and received positive reviews, being dubbed the metal album of the year by Loudwire.
+In support of the album, the band co-headlined a European tour with Obituary in the fall, with support from Destruction and Nervosa, and also headlined a U.S. tour in March and April 2026 with Destruction and Overkill, which was followed by a European tour that summer (with Death Angel, Metal Church, Armored Saint and Hellripper supporting on select dates).
+They will also be headlining a Latin America tour in the late 2026 with Municipal Waste and Immolation serving as the supporting acts, and supporting Megadeth on their final tour in Europe in the spring of 2027.